ytdl-org/youtube-dl/README.md

     youtube-dl -o - "http://www.youtube.com/watch?v=BaW_jenozKcj" | vlc -

-### How do I download only new videos from playlist?
+### How do I download only new videos from a playlist?

-Use the download archive feature.
-With this feature you should initially download the complete playlist with `--download-archive /path/to/download/archive/file.txt` that will record identifiers of all the videos in a special *download archive file*.
-Each subsequent run with the same `--download-archive` will download only new videos that are not yet in download archive (if any) and also record them in download archive.
-Note that only successful downloads are recorded in download archive.
+Use download-archive feature.
+With this feature you should initially download the complete playlist with `--download-archive /path/to/download/archive/file.txt` that will record identifiers of all the videos in a special file.
+Each subsequent run with the same `--download-archive` will download only new videos that and skip all videos that have been downloaded before.
+Note that only successful downloads are recorded in the file.

-For example, first run will download complete `PLwiyx1dc3P2JR9N8gQaQN_BCvlSlap7re` playlist and create download archive `archive.txt`:
+For example, at first,

     youtube-dl --download-archive archive.txt "https://www.youtube.com/playlist?list=PLwiyx1dc3P2JR9N8gQaQN_BCvlSlap7re"

+will download the complete `PLwiyx1dc3P2JR9N8gQaQN_BCvlSlap7re` playlist and create a file `archive.txt`.
 Each subsequent run will only download new videos if any:

     youtube-dl --download-archive archive.txt "https://www.youtube.com/playlist?list=PLwiyx1dc3P2JR9N8gQaQN_BCvlSlap7re"